Chalk paint isn’t durable as the paint is water-based and has a simple formula with no protective additives. So, how to seal chalk paint?

 - Remove dust and wipe the surface.

-- After 2 hours, buff the first coat with 400-grit sandpaper and apply a second coat.
+- Buff the first coat with extra fine-grit sandpaper (440-grit) before applying the second coat.

-- Wait 24 hours for the lacquer to cure.
+- Wait 24 hours for the lacquer sealer to cure.

 - Dries fast (15 minutes at room temperature).